-Table visualizations
+Table and pivot table visualizations

 What's the difference between a table visualization and the results table?